jwa91/python-template/README.md

 4.  **Setup** pre-commit hooks for code quality.
 5.  **Format** the code and create the **initial commit**.
 6.  **Navigate** you into the project directory so you can start coding immediately.
+7.  **Activate** the virtual environment.

+> **Why auto-activate?** Even though `uv run` handles environments automatically, we activate the `.venv` as a safety measure.
+This prevents accidentally running `pip install` against your system Python and shows the correct Python version in your prompt.

 **Switch to a project:**